Rules for the GM

 Imagine how the world responds to their actions, create and describe interesting consequences, add fun complications.
 Play the role of all NPCs like an actor, respond to what the players do the way these characters would respond.

-Bring the story to an awesome, dramatic, satisfying conclusion.
+Try to bring the story to an awesome, dramatic, satisfying conclusion.
 Like an epic climactic showdown with the antagonist.
 Watch the heroes overcome their biggest challenge and reach their goal.

 When the player uses a talent relevant to the task they’re attempting, comes up with an awesome creative idea, or has an amazing roleplaying moment - tell them to roll with advantage.